easysql/easy_sql/docs/easy_sql/syntax.md

 From the example, we know the following things about 'if' statement in Easy SQL:

 - There must be a function call following the 'if' statement.
-- The function call must return a boolean value to indicate if the step need to be executed.
+- The function call must return a boolean value to indicate if the step needs to be executed.
 - Any step could be controlled by a 'if' statement, including 'func' 'temp' 'variables' and so on.

 ### Debugging support